Ireland (Republic of Ireland)

 Devil's Ladder hiking trail.

 There are two stunning lakes, shaped in human lungs, which are visible from the higher level.
 The views of the surrounding green mountains are spectacular.
-Once you complete the steep ladder section, take right direction toward the last section of the trail – the big cross on the summit.
+Once you complete the steep ladder section, take the right direction toward the last section of the trail – the big cross on the summit.
 There will be plenty of people (in good weather conditions) having lunch and rest on the top.

 How long does it take to hike Carrauntoohil?

 The whole way to the top took us around 3 hours.
-It was unusual day for Ireland – we hiked in 28 Celsius degrees in a sunny and clear weather conditions.
-Hiking down Carrauntoohil takes another 3 hours.
+It was an unusual day for Ireland – the weather was extraordinarily good – we hiked in 28 Celsius degrees in sunny and clear weather conditions.
+I don’t think this region of Ireland has ever experienced such hot weather before.

-Hiking time may differ depending on weather conditions.
+Hiking Carrauntoohil is an accomplishment to be proud of.
+Total hiking time may differ depending on weather conditions.
 The weather for us was extremely generous and it was a beautiful bright day.
 Hiking Carrauntoohil took us almost 7 hours with a long lunch break on the top and lots of landscape shooting.
+Hiking down Carrauntoohil takes another 3 hours.

-Duration: 6-7 hours up and down.
+HIKING TIME: 6-7 hours up and down.

 Hiking Carrauntoohil via Devil's Ladder